bezhan2009/Orbix/README.md

 ### Features

-- **CMD Compatibility**: ORPXI supports most CMD commands, ensuring a smooth transition for users.
+- **Orbix Compatibility**: Orbix supports most Orbix commands, ensuring a smooth transition for users.
-- **Additional Commands**: ORPXI includes a range of additional commands designed to simplify everyday tasks for system administrators and developers.
+- **Additional Commands**: Orbix includes a range of additional commands designed to simplify everyday tasks for system administrators and developers.
-- **Extensibility**: Since ORPXI is written in Go, its functionality can be easily extended by developing custom commands.
+- **Extensibility**: Since Orbix is written in Go, its functionality can be easily extended by developing custom commands.
-- **Performance**: Go is known for its high performance, making ORPXI fast and responsive.
+- **Performance**: Go is known for its high performance, making Orbix fast and responsive.
 - **Support and Feedback**: Users can contact the developer directly via Telegram.

 ### Installation and Running